 - Forming Theatre Commands would demand a large increase in expenditure with doubtful returns.
 Before that the government must evaluate the efficacy of the current Integrated Defence Headquarters including the two joint commands — the Strategic Forces Command and ANC (Andaman and Nicobar Command).

-Right now, the political leadership has led the way, and one hopes that the military and bureaucratic leadership will follow suit.
-The success of the reform measures would lie in the ability to carry out structural transformation with minimum turbulence.
+- Right now, the political leadership has led the way, and one hopes that the military and bureaucratic leadership will follow suit.

 - There are 17 commands, divided among the three services.

 - The Army and the Air Force have seven commands each, while the Navy has three commands.

 - The commands under the Army are Northern, Southern, Eastern, Western, Central, Southwestern and the Army Training Command.

 - The Air Force has Eastern, Western, Southern, Southwestern, Central, Maintenance and Training commands, and the Navy is divided into Western, Eastern and Southern commands.

 - These commands report to their respective services, and are headed by three-star officers.
 Though these commands are in the same regions, but they are no located together.

 - There are two tri-services commands at the moment.

 - The joint command at the moment, the Andaman and Nicobar Command (ANC), is a theatre command, which is headed by the chiefs of the three services in rotation.
 It was created in 2001 after a Group of Ministers had given a report on national security following the Kargil War.